This is a basic recipe for a very quick and easy stir-fry. Perfect for creating a Sunday evening dinner from what’s in the fridge.

 You can garnish the food beautifully with nuts or fried onions, chilis or Sriracha sauce.
 And of course fresh herbs.

-Heat some coconut oil in a wok or a wok skillet and add ginger, optional onions and garlic, then add the other veggies and protein sources.
+- Heat some coconut oil in a wok or a wok skillet and add ginger, then add the other veggies and protein sources.

 You might also like